Previous blog posts have discussed deceptive real estate syndications.

 - $2 billion alleged damages.
 Borrower v. lender, appraisal firm and appraiser.
 Filed February 2012.

 Credit Suisse hired the appraisal firm Cushman & Wakefield to appraise each resort according to an unorthodox methodology named “Total Net Value,” which basically ignored the time value of money in estimating the present value of each of these resort developments.
 Such developments were going to take years to sell out, but future revenues were not discounted for time.
-The “total net value” (TNV) methodology merely subtracted the costs of development without respect to the timing of revenues.
-It was tantamount to creating discounted cash flow models with 0% discount rates.
+The “total net value” (TNV) methodology was tantamount to creating discounted cash flow models with 0% discount rates.
 Its sole purpose seemed to be to inflate the appraised value and thus justify a higher loan amount.

 The appraisal firm performed the appraisals according the Total Net Value methodology dictated to them by the lender and attempted to cover themselves with all the necessary disclosures and Assumptions and Limiting Conditions in their reports.
 Others mistakenly thought that the appraisals were market value appraisals, and it appears that CS wanted to create that illusion.
 Cushman even mailed the appraisal reports to the Cayman Islands address, ostensibly to circumvent U.S. appraisal laws.